stevemckinney/iamsteve/data/blog/00111-maintenance-week-2.md

 date: "2016-01-26T07:19:00+00:00"
 lastmod: "2017-02-09T07:33:02+00:00"
 summary: "This week is another maintenance week.
 The last one I looked at updating some posts.
 This week has been based around website maintenance.
 It’s been over the course of more than a week, as there was a lot to do.
 The interesting things I’ve added are SSL, updated the CMS and tidied up my server."
-metadesc: This week is another maintenance week.
+metadesc: "This week is another maintenance week.
 The last one I looked at updating some posts.
 This week has been based around website maintenance.
 theme: "#f7f2f5"
 tags: ["Website"]
 categories: ["Website"]